-My research and LA Art Labs made it onto the front page of the LA Times – click here to read the article!
+My research and LA Art Labs made it onto the front page of the LA Times – click here to read it!
 An excerpt from the fantastic article by the talented Sonja Sholklapper:

 When she began chasing Saturn Yellow, Korbela still worked full time at LACMA, splitting her days between Stella’s pieces and works by Yayoi Kusama, Joan Mitchell, John Singer Sargent, Rufino Tamayo and Pablo Picasso.